HAYEONryu/json_oss/README.md

 # json_oss
 create a program to read json file. this is group 's oss project.
 This project is realization of JSON parser
-This project is useful because we can learn about notion of J SO and PARSER
+This project is useful because we can learn about notion of JSON and PARSER
 It get started,
 1. read JSON file